ChrisEssery/group-project/Portfolio/UX_Design.md

 This demo shows the way the user will navigate through our application, and how they will play the games with other players.
 As you can see, in each of these stages the UI design of our product evolved and developed.
 This development took us from a very crude paper prototype to a clear, intuitive, well thought out UI wireframe, the functionality of which is demonstrated in the above demo.
 It also gave us a visual template for the front end of our product.

-## Game design for older people

-For a better insight into the usability requirements for our target users, we now look at design requirements.
-As mentioned in the subsection on [digital literacy](https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/Background.md#digital-literacy) in the Background section, a digital game for the elderly should be designed with the needs of the target user in mind.
-In particular, it is important to design the game according to the technical competence of the user and familiarity with digital interfaces and online platforms.
-There are, of course, mental and physical impairments associated with old age such as loss of hearing, vision, motor movement and cognitive abilities both in terms of memory and executive function.
-Older adults tend to have slower response times to game stimuli.

-In light of these user requirements, we can tailor our approach.
-For this, it is useful to turn to research on the design of digital games.
-Take, for instance,  research conducted by Ijsselsteijn et al () in which the design of digital games for the elderly is considered from the perspective of health and psychology.
-In this work, the authors stress the importance of going beyond typical usability requirements to account for the wide range of abilities and impairments in the 70+ age group.
-Some of the suggestions include:

-- Using a game for social and educational purposes
-- For relaxation and entertainment
-- Motivation for sharpening the mind
-- Encouraging physical activity

-Similarly, Wang () suggests a very similar set of design requirements.

-From our perspective, we decided it was important to address the issues of loneliness and isolation in a fun, playful way.
-We also decided to create our platform as a game with rules and structure, delivered through a simple, visually appealing front-end.

 ## Understanding user group